 Sometimes, Marketing breaks.

-Most companies don’t fail at marketing because they lack content.
+Most companies don’t fail at marketing because they lack great ideas, innovative products, or marketing content.
 They fail because:

 the positioning is fuzzy